 Antagonists are hard to hate anti-heroes who, unlike the former, have clear albeit destructive purposes in sight.
 They are often resolutely unwavering in the

-Both are cyberpunk/post-cyberpunk anime highly influenced by Hollywood sci-fi movies like Blade Runner.
+These two are cyberpunk/post-cyberpunk anime highly influenced by Hollywood 'sci-fi noir' movies like Blade Runner.

-The main characters in both anime exercise the police power to keep the order in their ideal worlds:
+Also, the group of main characters in both anime exercise the police power to keep the order in their idealistic societies, societies that uttermost fall in the category of the panoptical 'Foulcaut-like' dystopias.

 Ergo Proxy and Psycho-Pass share a dystopian setting combined with a heavy philosophical backdrop, with beautiful animation, dark cinematography, and a cold, dominating, yet enjoyable score backing them up.